quicwg/quic-v2/draft-ietf-quic-v2.md

 QUIC version 1.
-After switching to a negotiated version after a Retry, the server MUST include the relevant transport parameters to validate that the server sent the Retry and the connection IDs used in the exchange, as described in {{QUIC}}.
+After switching to a negotiated version after a Retry, the server MUST include the relevant transport parameters to validate that the server sent the Retry and the connection IDs used in the exchange, as described in {{Section 7.3 of QUIC}}.
 Note that the version of the first Initial and the subsequent Retry are not authenticated by transport parameters.

 The server SHOULD start sending its Initial packets using the negotiated